WilliamABradley/TVMazeSharp/README.md

 **A C# wrapper for the TVMaze API.**

 I wrote up this API wrapper in 7 Hours, it should hopefully be pretty easy to use.
-It covers all of the current functionality (As of 12/09/2015 (September)) of the TVMaze API.
+It covers all of the current functionality of the TVMaze API (As of 12/09/2015 (September)).

-For more information about this API and its more complex functionality (Such as get Series at Page), visit: http://www.tvmaze.com/api
+**For more information about this API and its more complex functionality (Such as get Series at Page), visit: http://www.tvmaze.com/api**

-This API doens't have to be instantiated as it doesn't require an API key to access the API.
+This API doesn't have to be instantiated as it doesn't require an API key to access the API.

 Heres an example of using this API to get a Series using Single Search in Windows 10: